unoplatform/uno/doc/articles/uno-development/guidelines-for-pull-requests.md

 ## Reviewing

 Maintainers, contributors and the community can participate in reviewing pull-requests.
 We require `two approvals` before the pull-request can be merged.
 Please apply the appropriate labels to the pull-request when reviewing.
 If the pull-request requires minor touch ups, consider doing them in the GitHub editor rather than asking the initiator of the pull-request to do them for you.
+The history should be squashed to meaningful commits, and the branch should be rebased to a recent commit.
 ## Merging

 We typically don't merge pull-requests by hand, instead we rely on automation and a process of the pull-request initiator adding the `ready-for-merge` label.
 If the person who initiated the pull-request does not have permission to add a label then the reviewers can add it when the contribution is ready to ship: